Emergence: Strong and weak emergence

-Rejecting the distinction

-However, biologist Peter Corning has asserted that "the debate about whether or not the whole can be predicted from the properties of the parts misses the point.
-Wholes produce unique combined effects, but many of these effects may be co-determined by the context and the interactions between the whole and its environment(s)".
-In accordance with his Synergism Hypothesis, Corning also stated: "It is the synergistic effects produced by wholes that are the very cause of the evolution of complexity in nature."
-Novelist Arthur Koestler used the metaphor of Janus (a symbol of the unity underlying complements like open/shut, peace/war) to illustrate how the two perspectives (strong vs. weak or holistic vs. reductionistic) should be treated as non-exclusive, and should work together to address the issues of emergence.
-Theoretical physicist PW Anderson states it this way:

 Viability of strong emergence

+One of the reasons for the importance of distinguishing these two concepts with respect to their difference concerns the relationship of purported emergent properties to science.
 Some thinkers question the plausibility of strong emergence as contravening our usual understanding of physics.
 Mark A. Bedau observes:

+The concern that strong emergence does so entail is that such a consequence must be incompatible with metaphysical principles such as the principle of sufficient reason or the Latin dictum ex nihilo nihil fit, often translated as "nothing comes from nothing".

 Strong emergence can be criticized for leading to causal overdetermination.
 The canonical example concerns emergent mental states (M and M∗) that supervene on physical states (P and P∗) respectively.
 Let M and M∗ be emergent properties.
 Let M∗ supervene on base property P∗.
 What happens when M causes M∗?
 Jaegwon Kim says:

 If M is the cause of M∗, then M∗ is overdetermined because M∗ can also be thought of as being determined by P. One escape-route that a strong emergentist could take would be to deny downward causation.
 However, this would remove the proposed reason that emergent mental states must supervene on physical states, which in turn would call physicalism into question, and thus be unpalatable for some philosophers and physicists.